 • Adult Secondary Education (ASE) — Expands the content and experiences from ABE and provides students with high school competency.

 • English Language Acquisition (ELA) — Provides instruction for improving English speaking, listening, reading and writing while also offering opportunity to enhance career skills.
 Programs are available to address varying student needs, career and college goals, and interests.

-In order to enroll in any of the Transitional Studies Department programs, students must be 18 or older and not enrolled in high school (either withdrawn or graduated).
-16 and 17 year olds may enroll with proper documentation and parental permission (contact Mary Hopkins at 252 493-7628).
+To enroll in any Transitional Studies program, students must be at least 18 years old and not enrolled in high school (either withdrawn or graduated).
+Students aged 16 and 17 may enroll in a program with proper documentation and parental permission.
+For details, contact Mary Hopkins at (252) 493-7628.